Posted by Sanket Patel

 Logic – Some queries provided by the users are logically not correct or relevant.
 Semantic search corrects the queries logically and provides the results accordingly.

-Intent – Instead of focusing on the exact search terms provided by the user, the semantic search emphasizes on the motivation behind that search and provides the results based on the intention of the user.
+Intent – Instead of focusing on the exact search terms provided by the user, the semantic search emphasizes the motivation behind that search and provides the results based on the intention of the user.

 Graphical Information – Many times information in the form of graphics is provided as an answer to the query due to semantics search.